🖥️ Adding an image to the Game model

 The migration file will look something like this:

--- AlterTableALTER TABLE "Game" ADD COLUMN "imageUrl" TEXT;
+-- AlterTableALTER TABLE "Game" ADD COLUMN "imageUrl" TEXT;3: Source images from the Internet

-Open your seed file at prisma/seed.ts
+Open your seed file at prisma/seed.ts.

 Look carefully at the game titles in the seed data.